hindu-comm/weblogs/manasataramgini/2013/08/2013-08-27_the-terror-of-the-ergative-and-such-thoughts.md

 on a book she gave us.
 The book had an interesting sounding term called the “ergative”, which meant that the verb ending took the gender/number/honorific state of the object rather than the agent.
-Thus, we realized that: neharUjI ne chiTTI likhe the | was wrong and it was neharUjI ne chiTTI likhI thI | Thus, we plodded along and soon excavated further complications such as the “ko” modifier, the use of “se” in the instrumental and the ablative senses and why Marathi formed sentences such as: tu tyAlA kiti paise diles | etc. Armed with these new realizations we eventually gained a nominal understanding of NIA; at least enough for us to pass in Hindi in what was termed the First Class.
+Thus, we realized that: neharUjI ne chiTTI likhe the \| was wrong and it was neharUjI ne chiTTI likhI thI \| Thus, we plodded along and soon excavated further complications such as the “ko” modifier, the use of “se” in the instrumental and the ablative senses and why Marathi formed sentences such as: tu tyAlA kiti paise diles \| etc. Armed with these new realizations we eventually gained a nominal understanding of NIA; at least enough for us to pass in Hindi in what was termed the First Class.
-Ironically, we fancied ourselves as being about as English as the English themselves, but did worse in it in the final test than in Hindi\!
-This left us feeling good about our understanding of NIA, but it was not without it being seared into our cerebral recesses so as to return periodically in the form of haunting dreams of sitting in the Hindi examination hall\!
+Ironically, we fancied ourselves as being about as English as the English themselves, but did worse in it in the final test than in Hindi!
+This left us feeling good about our understanding of NIA, but it was not without it being seared into our cerebral recesses so as to return periodically in the form of haunting dreams of sitting in the Hindi examination hall!
 We had wondered then as to why Hindi and Marathi had the ergative but did not have even an inkling of an answer.
 We asked kauNDinyA, who claimed Hindi to be like her mother-tongue, but she had no explanation either.
 But my exposition of the bizarreness of the ergative stuck somewhere in her head.

 Many many years later, kauNDinyA told us that she was soaking herself in elegant Hindi prose and much enjoying it, as though it was the scented